ethereumdegen/ethereum-login/README.md

 Allow users to authenticate themselves to your websites and apps  without relying on a centralized corporation such as Google, Twitter or Facebook.
 Instead, users can use an Ethereum account that they control.

+### Note: This has not undergone security analysis yet.
+The web3 protocol is also still under development.

 Those users will need to use a plugin such as Metamask or a browser such as Mist in order to authenticate themselves in this way.
 However, there are many advantages including: